volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 But an improuvment is the sensitivity for +/-5A version we pass from 185mV/A for ACS712 to 400mV/A.

-An other improvment there is a +/-10A version ACS723LLCTR-10AB-T 5.81€ with VAT.
+An other improvment there is a +/-10A version ACS723LLCTR-10AB-T but it is very expensive 5.81€ with VAT regarless of the ASC712.

 .. _`SPARKFUN` : https://www.sparkfun.com/products/13679